Red-misst/Red-misst/README.md

 ---

 ## 🌟 A Little About Me
 Hi!
-I’m [Your Name], a curious and creative **Web Developer** who loves building web apps that solve real problems.
+I’m Isaac Muigai, a curious and creative **Web Developer** who loves building web apps that solve real problems.
 I’ve also got a soft spot for **IoT projects**—give me an Arduino, and I’ll create something cool (or at least interesting).
 And when I’m not coding websites or tinkering with gadgets, you’ll find me diving into **algorithmic trading**, using Python and MT5 to create trading bots that (hopefully) beat the markets.